Member Project : Aspire Industrial Park : Alder Constructions

 CCF QLD is excited to share details on CCF QLD contractor member Alder Constructions’ project, Aspire Industrial Park.

 - Rock is being experienced in majority of trenches/excavations for services and footings for retaining wall posts.
 Large machines (up to 50T excavator) have been brought in to assist.

 SCOPE OF WORKS

 - Energex overhead HV relocation works completed.
-Has been in discussion between Developments & Energex for over 18 months.
-Now allows final earthworks and retaining walls under powerlines
+There has been discussion between Alder Developments & Energex for over 18 months.
+Final earthworks and retaining walls under powerlines allowed.

 - 11Ha site vegetation cleared